inferno-framework/smart-app-launch-test-kit/lib/smart_app_launch/docs/smart_stu2_2_client_suite_description.md

 expected as the Server tests make several intentionally invalid token requests.
 Inferno's simulated SMART server responds successfully to those requests when the client id can be identified, but flags them as not conformant causing these expected failures.
-Because responding with an access token to non-conformant token requests is itself not conformant, there are corresponding failures on the server test in tests **3.2.02**, **3.2.04**, and **3.2.04**.
+Because responding with an access token to non-conformant token requests is itself not conformant there are corresponding failures on the server test in tests **3.2.02**, **3.2.04**, and **3.2.04**.
 There may be other SMART server test failures due to an assumption that servers support the app launch capabilities in addition to backend services.

-### Additional Input Details
+### Additional Inputs

 Two additional inputs are available to support testers
 - **Client Id**: Testers may specify a client id for Inferno to use for the test session if they